 ART 154: ADVANCED WEB DESIGN, 3 credit hrs.

 This course provides the opportunity for students to build on their introductory web design experience in order to conceptualize, organize, and execute more complex projects and more dynamic interactivity.
 Projects may be collaborative and/or interdisciplinary in nature.
-Prerequisites: Art 114 or permission of instructor.
+Prerequisites: ART 051, ART 052 and a 100 level design course, or permission of instructor.

 ART 155: RESEARCH & APPLICATION, 3 credit hrs.

 This course will allow advanced students the ability to further their development of a personal graphic language.
 Students are expected to have confidence in their formal and conceptual abilities in projects that allow for freedom and responsibility.
 There will be an emphasis on complex design processes as students learn how to produce high-quality products and manage multiple priorities at once.
-Prerequisites: ART 115 and ART 116, or permission of instructor.
+Prerequisites: ART 051, ART 052 and a 100 level design course, or permission of instructor.

 ART 156: CONTEXT & PROCESS, 3 credit hrs.

 This advances course provides the opportunity for students to apply their design capabilities to more complex projects with more independent processes.
 Students will be expected to develop content within given contexts prior to making decisions about media and format, thereby enabling deeper and broader consideration of conceptual possibilities for visual communication.
 Given that students will be making individual choices about media, there could be additional costs for materials.
-Prerequisites: ART 115 and ART 116, or permission of instructor.
+Prerequisites: ART 051, ART 052 and a 100 level design course, or permission of instructor.

 ART 157: PRINTMAKING: ADVANCED RELIEF, 3 credit hrs.

-Advanced relief problems arranged with instructor.
-Prereq.: ART 147.
+Prerequisite: ART 147.
+Elective.
+Advanced relief projects arranged with instructor.